Looking for easy, inexpensive DIY baseball coach gifts to show your appreciation?

 As expected, the print turned out great!

-We gave the collage to the head coach because he was the one who volunteered the most time, handled the schedules, make-up games, etc. The other parent volunteers put in a huge amount of volunteer time as well.
-So we decided to get a bucket of balls and have each kid sign the balls to present to the other parent volunteers.
+We gave the collage to the head coach because he was the one who volunteered the most time, handled the schedules, make-up games, etc. The other baseball coaches put in a huge amount of volunteer time as well.
+So we decided to get a bucket of balls and have each kid sign the balls to present to the assistant coaches.